layadas/layadas.github.io/_pages/about.md

 I am a systems scientist.
 I work on *estimation, control and data analysis for health monitoring and control of complex systems*.

-My approach towards understanding, modeling, monitoring and controlling complex systems emphasises on accounting for interactions between individual units.
+My approach towards understanding, modeling, monitoring and controlling complex systems places emphasis on accounting for interactions between individual units.
+I have worked on a range of interdisciplinary problems in industrial control systems, cognitive engineering and smart Grid.
-For instance, I employed Mahalanobis distance to account for interactions between control loops in a [multivariate system](https://doi.org/10.1109/TCST.2015.2468087).
-I am presently studying the interactions between utilitarian agents with entropy and cross-entropy.

-I have also collaborated on a range of interesting problems in [Cognitive Engineering](https://doi.org/10.1021/acssuschemeng.7b03971) and
-[Smart Grid](https://doi.org/10.1016/j.apenergy.2019.113966).
 In each of these applications, we exploit domain knowledge and extract information from data to efficiently solve problems.

 At times of leisure, I like to imagine the geometry of dynamics.
 Outside of academics, I play badminton, the tabla and TPS games.